Why an Intravenous Urogram (IVU)?

 The IVU demonstrates the "renal tract".
 The renal tract is made up of the kidneys, the ureters which are the tubes between the kidneys and bladder, and the bladder.

 You will not be able to eat or drink for three hours prior to this test.

 The test usually takes between 30 and 60 minutes.

 Female patients - please let us know prior to this test if you are, or think you may be pregnant.

 There is a consent form for this examination outlining the preparation, procedure, possible complications and aftercare.
 You will be asked to read through this, asked questions to ensure you are happy to continue with the procedure and lastly to sign the consent form.

 Who does the test?

-A Radiologist (Doctor specialising in medical imaging) and a Radiographer will be in the room with you during this test.
-They will explain the procedure, but don't hesitate to ask them if you do not understand.
+A Radiologist (Doctor specialising in medical imaging) and a Medical Imaging Technologist will be in the room with you during this test.

-The Radiologist will then give you an injection in your arm.
 After this injection, a series of images will be taken over the next 30 minutes as the dye passes through your renal tract.
-At one stage, a tight band may be placed on your lower abdomen.
-This helps us to obtain maximum filling with the contrast medium, and thus better detail of the kidneys.

 At the end of the examination, you will be asked to empty your bladder and another image taken to see the empty bladder.